pangenome/odgi/docs/rst/commands/odgi_chop.rst

 DESCRIPTION
 ===========

-The odgi chop(1) command chops long nodes into short ones while preserving the graph topology and node order.
+The odgi chop command chops long nodes into short ones while preserving the graph topology and node order.

 OPTIONS